-Vinyl is categorized as a resilient flooring material—a category that also includes similar floorings, such as rubber flooring, EVA foam tile, PVC plastic tile, and linoleum.
-Many of these floorings have similar attibutes—and similar installation methods—as true vinyl flooring.
+Vinyl is categorized as a resilient flooring material—a category that also includes rubber flooring, EVA foam tile, PVC plastic tile, and linoleum.
+Many of these floorings have similar attributes—and similar installation methods—as true vinyl flooring.
 All of these resilient floorings compress and spring back so your steps have some bounce; this quality also makes them more comfortable to stand on than harder floors.
-Resilient floors feel warm against bare feet, too.
+All resilient flooring tends to feel somewhat warm against bare feet, too.

 What Is Vinyl Flooring?

 Standard vinyl flooring is made of colored chips of polyvinyl chloride (PVC) formed into solid sheets by heat and pressure.
 Different types of vinyl flooring vary in manufacturing process, PVC content, and thickness, but they're all petrochemical products, and they emit volatile organic compounds (VOCs) such as phenol.
 They will melt if you drop something hot like a lit match on them.